 - Non-compete clauses do not bind certain healthcare workers.

 - These agreements also cannot harm the public or pose undue hardships on individual employees.

 Reasonable Use and Exemptions

 In Ohio, reasonable use for non-compete includes a provision that employers should only include protections that safeguard their business interests.
 Considerations include whether the employee is the sole contact with specific customers and whether there is a limitation specified in the agreement for time or geographic location.

-Courts also consider whether the benefit to the employer is greater than the detriment to the employee and whether there are any other means of support for a terminated or separated employee.
+Courts also consider whether the benefit to the employer is more significant than the detriment to the employee and whether there are any other means of support for a terminated or separated employee.

 Also, it matters where employees gain their knowledge and talent.
 If they learned their skills mainly from other employers, it’s more difficult for employers to defend their non-compete agreements.